HARBBEY21166/My-Portfolio/README.md

 Animated Text: Dynamic typing effect for a personalized introduction.

-Social Media Integration: Links to GitHub, LinkedIn, Twitter, and more.
+Social Media Integration: Links to GitHub, LinkedIn, and more.

 Skills and Experience Sections: Structured timeline and skill indicators to showcase expertise.